0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 [^intro-bambdas]: [PortSwigger Blog - Introducing Bambdas](../../Readwise/Articles/PortSwigger%20Blog%20-%20Introducing%20Bambdas.md)

-Examples (more examples and hints can be found in the article Refining your HTTP perspective, with bambdas [^adjusting-your-http-perspective-with-bambdas]):

-[^adjusting-your-http-perspective-with-bambdas]: [Refining your HTTP perspective, with bambdas](https://portswigger.net/research/adjusting-your-http-perspective-with-bambdas), James Kettle; portswigger.net

 *Find requests with a specific cookie value*
 ```java
 //Find requests with a specific cookie value